deepaklearner/sample_cypher/new_approach.md

 First check for rejection, if the record not rejected then check for warning.
 If record is rejected and no need to check for warning.

+v1.6 All the rejected records need to be removed from df in the end.

 Suggest me approach.